AcutronicRobotics/HRIM/README.md

 * models/sensor/torque/torque.xml
 * models/sensor/torque/torque_clean.xml

-And `[1]` is optional and signifies the script should show the definition of topics/properties not defined inside the parsed component itself, for example the generic topics (id, power...) or the header.
-Disabled by default.
+`[1]` is optional and only taken into account for the `show` command.
+It signifies the script should show the definition of topics/properties not defined inside the parsed component itself, for example the generic topics (id, power...) or the header.